 Upon taking over Microsoft, Nadella embarked on the task of building data centers around the world that would support the cloud computing business.
 He laid every foundation early, and it is now paying off quite well.

 2. Microsoft Subscriptions

-Since the company launched in 1975 under Bill Gates and the late Paul Allen, Microsoft’s revenues were one-time affairs from permanent licenses for Windows and later for Office.
-The licenses were quite pricey, but as the company didn’t have any worthy competitors it still dominated that market and the business model worked for decades.
+Since the company launched in 1975 under Bill Gates and the late Paul Allen, Microsoft’s revenues relied on one-time payments from permanent licenses for Windows and later for Office.
+The licenses were quite pricey.
+Even so, since the company didn’t have any worthy competitors it still dominated that market and the business model worked for decades.

 By 2014 when Satya came in, he had seen that it was important to find a recurring revenue channel.
-Microsoft 365 was launched in this regard to offer an intelligent subscription solution that would include Office 365, Windows 10, and Enterprise Mobility and Security.
-This package is now a beloved feature by companies for business and enterprise.
+Microsoft 365 was launched to offer an intelligent subscription solution that would include Office 365, Windows 10, and Enterprise Mobility and Security.
+This package is now popular among companies that need these services for business and enterprise.
 Office 365 revenues alone are quite staggering and growing by huge percentage points every year.
 The company has figured out how to get recurring customer revenue without having to sell traditional one-time licenses.

 3. Acquiring LinkedIn